 Raza Hussain performs his poem ‘Raphaelites of Birmz’, inspired by the painting ‘Dante Gabriel Rossetti (1828–1882)’ by William Holman Hunt.
 Filmed at Birmingham Museum and Art Gallery.
 Read more about the painting and the poet: http://bit.ly/2rlyW03.

-A new exhibit at the National Gallery in London starts in October 2017 on Van Eyck’s influence on the Pre-Raphaelites.
+exhibit at the National Gallery in London starts in October 2017 on Van Eyck’s influence on the Pre-Raphaelites.
 My book also touches on this.